JavaBWAPI/ass/README.md

 * Find any unit that can be attacked this frame and attack
 * Otherwise find closest targetable unit and close in
 * Otherwise flee from any unit that could attack us

+You can also use the `RetreatBehavior` to make some or all units run away instead of attacking.

 ## Additional APIs